milesskorpen/granola/SPEC.md

 ### Goals and Objectives

+- [x] Provide simple, secure authentication via Supabase tokens
+- [x] Connect to Granola API with proper headers
+- [x] Support configurable timeout for API requests
 - [ ] Export all notes from Granola API to local Markdown files
 - [ ] Preserve note metadata (creation date, tags, etc.) in exports
-- [ ] Provide simple, secure authentication via bearer tokens
 - [ ] Support batch export of all notes in a single command
 - [ ] Create well-organized file structure for exported notes
 - [ ] Incremental exports (only new notes)